 Purchases greater than $5,000 but no more than $25,000 require the solicitation of informal quotes.
 This can be accomplished by calling three (3) vendors by phone and documenting the quotes on the Informal Bid Tabulation Form.
 (See sec.
 5.2) The Informal Bid Tabulation Form must be submitted to the County Administrative Office with a completed purchase order for approval.
 Written justification must be included if the lowest responsible bidder is not chosen.
 If one piece of equipment or property equals $5,000 or greater, it becomes a Capital Asset and must be approved by the Board.
 (See Capital Assets)

-Purchases over $25,000 require a formal bidding (See sec.
-4.2.3 Formal Bid Process).
+Purchases over $25,000 require a formal bidding process.
+(See sec.
+4.2.3 Formal Bid Process)

 Computer Hardware and Software Purchase – All purchases of computer hardware, software, or applications must be approved by the County Information Technology Account Manager (IT), or their designated staff.
 Hardware includes all items connected to the County’s network infrastructure in any way.
 This includes network copiers that have print capabilities.
 Hardware excludes input devices such as keyboards and mice that cost less than $75.
 Purchase orders must be approved by Central IT, the County Administrator, and the Auditor for funding verification before purchase.

+Radio or Telephone Equipment Purchase – All procurement of County-owned radio or Telephone equipment must be coordinated through the Communications Department or explicitly approved by Communications.
+County Communications holds the responsibility for strategic planning, organization, direction, and management of both the County-owned radio system and the telecommunications system within Siskiyou County.
+This includes developing and implementing unit policies and procedures, budgeting, expenditure control, collaborating with County management to anticipate communication needs, and formulating long-term plans for equipment and service acquisition.
+Furthermore, County Communications provides recommendations on equipment requirements, negotiates procurement processes, and oversees the installation, maintenance, and repair of countywide electronic radio frequency (RF) communication equipment, covering a range of devices such as mobile radio receivers, transmitters, repeater antennas, mobile extenders, sirens, scanners, control devices, and test equipment.
+Responsibilities also entail inspecting radio units for frequency and deviation compliance, adjusting frequency control mechanisms, conducting pre-installation testing, managing repairs, and ensuring the effective operation of installed units.
+Additionally, County Communications operates various testing and measuring equipment, including frequency and modulation monitors, voltmeters, ohmmeters, oscilloscopes, signal generators, radio frequency output meters, and telephone transmission equipment.
+Preventive maintenance is conducted on communication equipment, including mountain-top repeaters, control stations, and alternative energy systems such as solar and thermoelectric systems associated with the radio infrastructure.
+Oversight is provided for complex electronics equipment installations in vehicles, boats and any other County owned equipment or Buildings including potential inspections and maintenance of very high-frequency radio systems.
+Moreover, County Communications manages the installation of computer wiring for computer systems and networks, while maintaining relevant records and reports.
+County Communications will manage all FCC licensing.